 - Complete your coursework online at the time and place that is convenient for you.

 - The 100% online nursing community offers a community of learners, including alumni, who serve as mentors.

-- Students are required to attend a two-day “MSN Residency” at the main UMO campus each semester [the first Tuesday and Wednesday of each semester].
+- Students are required to attend a one-day “MSN Residency” at the main UMO campus each semester [the first Tuesday of each semester].
 This is a great opportunity to meet your classmates and faculty, learn about new resources, address questions, and network.

 - Submit a free application online at www.umo.edu/apply.

 - Submit official BSN transcripts to the Dean of Graduate Studies, 634 Henderson Street Mount Olive, NC 28365.
 If you are a graduate of the UMO BSN program, transcripts are not required.